477: No Such Thing As ShatGPT

 In ancient China,

 And in the same way we might use a calculator or whatever, you would use actual sticks.
-So you would do one, two, three, four, and then then you would take them away or add them or whatever.
+So you would do one, two, three, four, and then you would take them away or add them or whatever.

-Like most number systems don't have a zero to start off with, and then they work out that they need it in order to do like tens, hundreds, and thousands and stuff like that.
+And then they came up with the zero because zero isn't a natural thing, like most number systems don't have a zero to start off with, and then they work out that they need it in order to do like tens, hundreds, and thousands, and stuff like that.

-And so they started using a Go stone, so a stone from the game Go as a zero.
+And so, they started using a Go stone, so a stone from the game Go as a zero.

-And they stopped using these sticks almost overnight and you can see all this writing of these teenagers who say our parents are using these sticks to do all this counting we can't work out how it works we have no idea what's going on we use abacuses because obviously that's the best way of doing it we have no idea what they're doing
+And you can see all this writing of these teenagers who say, Our parents are using these sticks to do all this counting.
+We can't work out how it works.

-what are they doing they're filling up a whole piece of paper to divide 12 by two it's so confused.
+What are they doing?
+They're filling up a whole piece of paper to divide 12 by two.
+It's so confused.

-You know how if you count to a million, and you count a number a second, it takes about 11 days, and if you count to a billion, it takes 30 years.
+You know how if you count to a million and you count a number a second, it takes about 11 days.
+And if you count to a billion, it takes 30 years.

-There is someone who's counted to a million.
 I think he might be the first person ever to count to a million.
 He's an Alabama man called Jeremy Harper.

 So Hank, one of your countrymen.

 Counted to a million.
 It took him 89 days, but he managed to.